billbaincodes/LB-angular-issues/README.md

-#Angular Issue Tracker
+# Angular Issue Tracker
-React front end that grabs issues from the Angular GitHub Repo using the GitHub API
+React front end that grabs issues from the Angular GitHub Repo using the GitHub API.

 ## Deployed Link
 Site is live at: http://angular-issue-tracker.surge.sh/